Anton Bakov: 2000s

 In 2000 Anton Bakov was elected to the House of Representatives (the upper chamber) of the Legislative Assembly of Sverdlovsk Oblast (from Serov single-mandate electoral district).
 He fought against corruption (organized "Anti-Mafia" public movement, which opposed the criminal organization "Uralmash gang") and against the propriety redistribution process.
 In order to increase the wellbeing of the population, Bakov was involved in educational activities, created consumer and credit cooperatives, councils of local public self-governing bodies and condominiums.
 As an MP, Bakov proposed to increase the size of the allowances for children and the introduction of regional additional payments to state pensions.
 Since 2002 Bakov has been engaged in buying land, and now is one of the largest landowners of the Urals.
 As a developer, Bakov actively started building country houses for sale.
 In addition, he is actively involved in political consulting.
 In recent years he specialized in the development of Internet, media and political social networks, including those which are aimed at mobilizing people to fight corruption.

 In 2002 there was a scandal at 2002 Winter Olympics where Russian figure skater Irina Slutskaya was denied 1st place despite widespread professional opinions that she would win; particularly, Figure Skating Federation of Russia demanded a second gold medal for her.
 Anton Bakov at the time had ordered a custom copy of olympic gold medal completely made of gold (700 grams, while the genuine one contained only 6 grams) and personally awarded it to Slutskaya.

 In 2003, Bakov participated in the elections of the Governor of Sverdlovsk region.
 He accused Eduard Rossel of having links with the criminal organization "Uralmash gang".
 In the second round Anton Bakov lost, gaining 330,000 votes against the more than 600,000 obtained by Eduard Rossel.
 In 2003 he was elected to the State Duma from single-mandate Serovskiy electoral district No. 167.

 After the election, he joined the party "the Union of Right Forces".
 He supervised all the successful election campaigns of the party in all the regions, except for Chechnya, in 2004–2007.
 In December 2006, Bakov was elected the Secretary of the electoral work of the "Union of Right Forces".
 He is considered to be the one who proposed abandoning traditional right-wing party liberal rhetoric and populist slogans such as raising pensions and supporting the poor.
 Because of the defeat of the Union of Right Forces in the 2007 Russian legislative election and the abolition of single-mandate electoral districts, Anton Bakov did not get into the State Duma for the next term.

 2010s

-In 2010s Bakov concentrated on making business and authoring of books dedicated to politics and society (see below).
-Nevertheless, he is episodically involved in political actions, sometimes involving his children (see above).
+In 2010s Bakov concentrated on making business and authoring of books dedicated to politics and society.
+Nevertheless, he is episodically involved in political actions, sometimes involving his children.
 In 2017 he attempted to run for President of Russia at 2018 Russian presidential election (see below).